-12 of the Healthiest Ingredients You Can Buy at Costco Right Now, According to a Nutritionist
+10 of the Healthiest Items at Costco Right Now, Says Nutritionist

-Warehouse retailer Costco is famous for its savings and “bigger is better” attitude, but they’ve also made huge strides in including more healthful choices this year.
-If you’ve got space in your pantry, fridge, or freezer, Costco has a deal for you (and now they’re also good for you).
+Warehouse retailer Costco is famous for its savings and “bigger is better” attitude, but they’ve also made huge strides in including more nutritious choices.
+If you’ve got space in your pantry, fridge, or freezer, we highly recommend stocking up on these healthiest Costco items.

 With these staples that are currently available at Costco, you can save on your bottom line while having the convenience of not having to make endless visits to your local grocer for smaller quantities.
-From fruit to spices to grass-fed animal products, these are our top picks for healthy Costco shopping — selected by our own Ariane Resnick, CNC.
+From fruit to spices to wild-caught fish, these are the healthiest Costco items to buy the next time you’re shopping at the warehouse.

 A key component of the Mediterranean Diet, extra virgin olive oil is from the first pressing of olives.
 That makes it the most flavorful of all the olive oil options, and also among the healthiest — a diet high in extra virgin olive oil has been shown in medical studies to lower blood pressure.
 Also known as EVOO, extra virgin olive oil has a lightly grassy flavor and fruity scent.
 It’s great for everything from salad dressing to roasting, and can also be used for baking.
 This two-liter bottle should be enough to keep you cooking for a while.